 Different districts within the same city might have different mill rates, too, depending on their financial needs and whether a school is located in that particular area.

 States that impose property taxes often regulate assessed values.
-For example, South Carolina’s Constitution provides for eight different assessment rates—percentages of market value—depending on what a property is used for.
+For example, South Carolina's Constitution provides for eight assessment rates—percentages of market value—depending on what a property is used for.
 For example, manufacturing property has a 10.5% assessment rate, while residential real estate is at 4%.
 A mill applies to these rates, so the overall result can vary for different properties.

 Criticism of Mill Rates

-Municipalities, districts, and counties need funding—there’s no getting around that.
-The Municipal Association of South Carolina indicates that property taxes support about 26% of a city’s revenue.
+Municipalities, districts, and counties need funding—there's no getting around that.
+The Municipal Association of South Carolina indicates that property taxes support about 26% of a city's revenue.
 The Tax Policy Center indicates that property tax dollars contribute the most revenue to districts, counties, and municipalities.
-Some areas, such as in South Carolina, implement steps and policies to try to ensure that mill rates don’t create an unsustainable burden for property owners.
-However, these rates can be hard to predict from one year to the next thanks to the effect of the economy.
+Some areas, such as in South Carolina, implement steps and policies to ensure that mill rates don't create an unsustainable burden for property owners.
+However, these rates can be hard to predict from one year to the next, thanks to the effect of the economy.

-Rising costs mean greater financial needs for taxing authority.
+Rising costs mean greater financial needs for the taxing authority.
 If they so choose, local governments can pump up mill rates to meet the challenge, but this adds tax burdens to citizens who may already be financially struggling during tough economic times.

 Another issue is the assessed value of a property to which the mill rate is applied.
-Not all taxing authorities consider income that a property might generate to alleviate the burden on private homeowners as South Carolina does.
+Not all taxing authorities consider the income that a property might generate to alleviate the burden on private homeowners as South Carolina does.
 And some jurisdictions perform assessments every year, raising the potential for increased property taxes on an annual basis.

-On the bright side, many states step in to regulate all these calculations and procedures, and many jurisdictions provide breaks to certain property owners.
-These might come in the form of “circuit breaker” programs or homestead deductions and exemptions.
+On the bright side, many states step in to regulate these calculations and procedures, and many jurisdictions provide breaks to certain property owners.
+These might come in the form of "circuit breaker" programs or homestead deductions and exemptions.